 Aside from sinigang (tamarind based soup), tinolang manok is my favorite soup when I was growing up.
-It is traditionally consists of chicken cooked in broth flavored with ginger, onion and fish sauce.
+It traditionally consists of chicken cooked in broth flavored with ginger, onion and fish sauce.
 Green papaya and pepper leaves are then added afterwards.

 - 2 lbs skinless chicken thighs or any chicken pieces of your choice

 - 1 thumb size ginger, peeled and julienned